108170218-myseneca/CSN400-Capstone/Checkpoint4/README.md

 ### Part A - Working with Docker Desktop
 Atfer installing and creating `Docker Desktop` with my senecaID:`108170218myseneca`
-- [my docker desktop](https://hub.docker.com/u/108170218myseneca).
+- [my docker hub account](https://hub.docker.com/u/108170218myseneca).
 I have opened `VSCode` and proceeded to verify the Docker version by running the command `docker --version`, which returned the following result: `Docker version 24.0.2, build cb74dfc`.

 ### Step 1: Set up the guide
 - [./PartA/guidesetup.JPG](./PartA/guidesetup.JPG)